-- 1.3.2 There are two navigational equipment requirements for aircraft planning to operate in the NAT HLA.
+- 1.3.3 There are two navigational equipment requirements for aircraft planning to operate in the NAT HLA.
 One refers to the navigation performance that should be achieved, in terms of accuracy.
-The second refers to the need to carry standby equipment with comparable performance characteristics (ICAO Annex 6 (Operation of Aircraft) refers). - 1.3.3 The navigation system accuracy requirements for NAT MNPSA/HLA operation should only be based on the PBN specifications, RNP 10 (PBN application of RNAV 10) or RNP 4.
-Although when granting consequent approval for operations in MNPSA/NAT HLA, States should take account of the RNP 10 time limits for aircraft equipped with dual INS or inertial reference unit (IRU) systems.
-All approvals issued after 04 February 2016 must be designated as "NAT HLA" approvals. - Note 1: With respect to RNAV 10/RNP 10 operations and approvals the nomenclature "RNAV 10 (RNP 10)" is now used throughout this document for consistency with ICAO PBN Manual Doc.9613.
+The second refers to the need to carry standby equipment with comparable performance characteristics (ICAO Annex 6 (Operation of Aircraft) refers). - 1.3.4 The navigation system accuracy requirements for NAT HLA operation should only be based on the PBN specifications, RNP 10 (PBN application of RNAV 10) or RNP 4.
+Although when granting consequent approval for operations in NAT HLA, States should take account of the RNP 10 time limits for aircraft equipped with dual INS or inertial reference unit (IRU) systems.
+All approvals issued after 04 February 2016 must be designated as "NAT HLA" approvals. - Note 1: With respect to RNAV 10/RNP 10 operations and approvals the nomenclature "RNAV 10 (RNP 10)" is now used throughout this document for consistency with ICAO PBN Manual Doc 9613.
 As indicated in the PBN Manual RNAV 10 has, and is being, designated and authorized as "RNP 10" irrespective of the fact that such "RNP 10" designation is inconsistent with formal PBN RNP and RNAV specifications, since "RNP 10" already issued operational approvals and "RNP 10" currently designated airspaces in fact do not include any requirements for on-board performance monitoring and alerting.
 The justification for continuing to use this "RNP 10" nomenclature being that renaming current "RNP 10" routes and/or operational approvals, etc., to an "RNAV 10" designation would be an extensive and expensive task, which is not cost-effective.
-Consequently, any existing or new RNAV 10 operational approvals will continue to be designated "RNP 10", and any charting annotations will be depicted as "RNP 10". - Note 2: RNP 10 time limits are discussed in (Doc 9613) Part B, Volume II Chapter 1. - 1.3.4 Additionally, in order for the 50 NM lateral separation minimum to be utilized in the New York Oceanic East the following navigation performance criteria must also be met by aircraft with RNAV 10 (RNP 10) approvals: - a) the proportion of the total flight time spent by aircraft 46 km (25 NM) or more off the cleared track shall be less than $9.11 \times 10-5$; and - b) the proportion of the total flight time spent by aircraft between 74 and 111 km (40 and 60 NM) off the cleared track shall be less than $1.68 \times 10-5$.
+Consequently, any existing or new RNAV 10 operational approvals will continue to be designated "RNP 10", and any charting annotations will be depicted as "RNP 10". - Note 2: RNP 10 time limits are discussed in Doc 9613, Part B, Volume II, Chapter 1. - 1.3.5 When granting approval for operations in the NAT HLA, States of Registry should also ensure that in-flight operating drills are approved which include mandatory navigation crosschecking procedures aimed at identifying navigation errors in sufficient time to prevent the aircraft inadvertently deviating from the ATC-cleared route. - 1.3.6 Long Range Navigation Systems, namely INS, IRS or GNSS, have demonstrated the requisite navigation accuracy required for operations in the NAT HLA.
+Consequently, State approval of unrestricted operation in the NAT HLA may presently be granted to an aircraft equipped as follows: - a) with at least two fully serviceable Long Range Navigation Systems (LRNSs).
+A LRNS may be one of the following: